AxaFrance/oidc-client/MIGRATION_GUIDE_V3_TO_V5.md

 };
 ```

-In case v5 does not implement all features that you are using or this migration guide enought complete.

-Please make issues or PullRequest in order to help to complete it !
+In case v5 does not implement all the features that you are using or this migration guide enough complete, please make issues or PullRequest in order to help to complete it!